spnda/fastgltf/README.md

     // enforce the glTF spec and is not needed most of the time, though I would certainly
     // recommend it in a development environment or when debugging to avoid mishaps.

     // You obtain the asset with this call.
-This can only be done once. std::unique_ptr<fastgltf::Asset> asset = gltf->getParsedAsset();
+This can only be done once, and all successive
+    // calls will return a nullptr.
+The parser and glTF object can be destroyed safely after
+    // this call.
+    std::unique_ptr<fastgltf::Asset> asset = gltf->getParsedAsset();
 }
 ```

 All the nodes, meshes, buffers, textures, ... can now be accessed through the `fastgltf::Asset`
 type.
 References in between objects are done with a single `size_t`, which is used to index into
-the various vectors in the asset.
+the various vectors in the asset. fastgltf heavily utilizes standard containers like std::variant
+and std::optional to enforce safety for the user.

 ## Performance